Alex4SSB/ADB-Explorer/SECURITY.md

 5. **Check Browser Extensions**: Disable security-related browser extensions temporarily
 6. **Alternative Network**: Try accessing from a different network or device

-### Alternative CVE Assignment Process

-If you cannot access GitHub's advisory system:

-1. Implement and commit the security fix
-2. Ask the reporter to submit details directly to [MITRE](https://cveform.mitre.org/)
-3. Reference your fix commit in the CVE request
-4. The reporter can still receive credit for the discovery

 ## Credit

 Security researchers who responsibly disclose vulnerabilities will be: